 28 – Use canvas pads or panels for practice

-Sometimes we are too scary to paint directly on the canvas.
+Sometimes we are too scared to paint directly on the canvas.
 Well, nothing wrong with it, you can use acrylics on canvas panels and paper or canvas pads.
 It is a cheaper option for practicing.

 Mont Martre Canvas Panels and Canson XL Paper Pad.